evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 ## User interface and control

 The Cadillac LYRIQ RWD has a single screen for the driver.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.

+Key screen details:

-The touch screen behind the steering wheel accross the the center of the dash is 33.0 inches large.
+- The touch screen behind the steering wheel accross the the center of the dash is 33.0 inches large

 The model does not have a head-up display.